filakhtov/gentoo-use-docs/net-misc/openssh.md

 Pull a [x11-apps/xauth](../x11-auth/xauth.md) package as a dependency.
 It is necessary for `X11Forwarding` to securily access GUI on a remote server via SSH protocol.

 It is recommended to disable this flag unless there is a need to use X11 Forwarding functionality, especially because there are know vulnerabilities associated with the feature.

-### X509
-Apply a set of patches to support X.509 PKI (Public Key Infrastructure).
-Provide an ability to authenticate using client certificates signed by known Certificate Authority.

-This flag should normally be disabled due to complex nature of the X.509 infrastructure and introduces a risk.

 ### xmss
 Append the `-DWITH_XMSS` option to the `CFLAGS` variable.
 Enable experimental support for PQC (Post Quantum Crypto) XMSS keys that are using the stateful hash-based signature scheme (RFC 8391).